rbailey000/gitdemo20231206/README.md

 # gitdemo20231206
-Demo of Git Cloning to local machine
+Demo of Git Cloning to local machine for new students